rumerharry/Portfolio-Projects/Bachelor's Project/ReadMe.md

 # Data
 All of the work containned in this repository is using data collected from NASA's IRTF telescope, this data was collected over a month period in August 2023, this data was privately sent to me, I have uploaded a sample of this dataset.

-For access to data from the IRTF telescope visit, https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/KVQWNJ
+For access to other data from the IRTF telescope visit, https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/KVQWNJ